KatherynRizek/ruby-on-rails-demo/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This repository uses the Ruby tutorials found on https://blog.blindside.io/developing-a-ruby-on-rails-app-with-docker-compose-d75b20334634 to develop the docker containers and on https://guides.rubyonrails.org/getting_started.html to develop the blog.

 # ruby-on-rails-demo